Vaccinium stamineum

-Vaccinium stamineum, commonly known as deerberry, tall deerberry, highbush huckleberry, buckberry, and southern gooseberry, is a species of flowering plant in the heath family.
-It is native to North America, including Ontario, the eastern and central United States, and parts of Mexico.
-It is most common in the southeastern United States.
+Vaccinium stamineum, commonly known as deerberry, tall deerberry, highbush huckleberry, buckberry, and southern gooseberry, is a North American species of flowering plant in the heath family.

 Description

 This species is quite variable in morphology.
-It is a shrub usually growing up to 1.5 meters (60 inches or 5 feet) tall, but reaching up to 3 meters (10 feet) at times.
+It is a shrub usually growing up to 1.5 m tall, but reaching up to 3 m at times.
 It has multiple twisted trunks covered in peeling reddish bark and is highly branched, tapering into thin twigs, some just a millimeter wide.
 It is deciduous, with alternately arranged leaves.
 The thin leaf blades are yellow-green, sometimes hairy or waxy in texture, especially on the undersides, and oval in shape with pointed tips and smooth edges.
-They are up to 7 centimeters (2.8 inches) long by 2.5 cm (1 inch) wide.
+They are up to 7 cm long by 2.5 cm wide.

 The flowers are borne in hanging inflorescences from the leaf axils.
-Each flower has five green sepals and a bell-shaped corolla of five fused white petals about half a centimeter (0.2 inches) long.
+Each flower has five green sepals and a bell-shaped corolla of five fused white petals about 0.5 cm long.
 The long, yellow stamens protrude, bearing long, tubular anthers.
 The style is longer than the stamens.
-The fruit is a spherical berry about a centimeter wide.
+The fruit is a spherical berry about 1 cm wide.
 It is greenish or yellowish, often with a purple tinge.
-Cytology is 2n = 24.
+The species is diploid and has 24 chromosomes.